ucdavis/erplab/README.md

 We anticipate that ERPLAB will work with most recent OSs, Matlab versions and EEGLAB versions.

-We do recommend a 64 bit OS, 64 bit Matlab, and at least 4 GB RAM.
+- We recommend a 64 bit OS, 64 bit Matlab, and at least 4 GB RAM.
 Most modern computers meet this.
-The Matlab Signal Processing Toolbox is required.
+- The Matlab Signal Processing Toolbox is required.

-Caution: EEGLAB v11 is _not_ recommended.
+- Caution: EEGLAB v11 is _not_ recommended.

 Find installation help [here](http://erpinfo.org/erplab)